Aeoll/Aelib/README.md

 ## Other

-The structure of this library is inspired by qLib - https://github.com/qLab/qLib qLib is a large and well-tested Houdini library which I'd highly recommend installing
+The structure of this library is inspired by qLib - a large open source Houdini library - https://github.com/qLab/qLib Most of the assets found in Aelib will work in isolation.
+However, a few tools do make use of qLib so it is highly recommended that this is installed alongside Aelib.